Original launch list

 - Contact with invalid email address: The email address database field contains invalid data for these contacts.

-- Contact could not be reached too many times: The number of failed email delivery attempts exceeded the threshold value for these contacts.
+- Contact could not be reached too many times: Personalization failed because of too many failed personalization attempts.

 - Email not sent because of unknown reason: These emails could not be delivered because of various unforseen reasons.